zolfagharipour/libft/README.md

 `libft` is a comprehensive C library that combines three distinct projects to extend the functionality of the C standard library, implement a custom `printf` function, and enable line-by-line reading from a file descriptor until EOF.

+## Warning for 42 Students

+This repository is intended as a reference and educational tool. **42 students are strongly advised not to copy this code without fully understanding its functionality.** Plagiarism in any form is against 42's principles and could lead to serious academic consequences.
+Use this repository responsibly to learn and better understand how to implement similar functionalities on your own.

 ## Components

 ### 1. Libft